 I saw that this will not work anymore and the local bookmaker started moving the lines much faster.
 Because of high margins, I knew I had to find another way.

 Because of all these problems with my local bookmakers, where I couldn’t bet anymore just by comparing odds, I decided to analyze games and start finding a value.
 In the next years, I lived from sports betting and had some occasional jobs, usually at weekends.
 I could say I became a sports handicapper.

-A professional sports handicapper is a person, who bet on sports with an edge against the sportsbooks (and other bettors) and turns this into a profit.
-Sports betting handicappers put a lot of time, effort, and energy into analyzing sports events based on the numbers and sports betting analytics.
+A professional sports bettor is a person, who bet on sports with an edge against the sportsbooks (and other bettors) and turns this into a profit.
+Pro sports bettors put a lot of time, effort, and energy into analyzing sports events based on the numbers and sports betting analytics.

 My handicappers years and baseball betting

 I decided to research the market and I wanted to find a sport or the league that can be described with the numbers.
 I wanted to have a sport with a lot of data, so I can start betting based on my analysis.

 I found that baseball is the perfect match for me.

 I came from a country, where nobody watches baseball.
 But I knew that I must separate what I love (soccer) and where I can make profits.

 I was pretty successful with my MLB betting and at the same time, I was a participant of all kinds of betting forums, portals, books, etc… I was even invited to secret betting groups, asked to sell picks (I even did this for a short period of time – but this is against my philosophy), and was connected with some of the best sports bettors all over the World.